Asymptotic stability for the Dirac--Klein-Gordon system in two space dimensions: Introduction

-We organise the rest of the paper as follows.
-In Section \ref{sec:pre} we introduce some essential notation and the preliminaries of the hyperboloidal foliation method.
+\textbf{Outline.} We organise the rest of the paper as follows.
+In Section \ref{sec:pre} we introduce some essential notation and the preliminaries of the hyperboloidal method.
 In Section \ref{sec:hidden} we present the essential hidden structure within the nonlinearities.
-Finally, Theorem \ref{thm:main} is proved in Section \ref{sec:proof} by using a classical bootstrap argument.
+Finally, Theorems \ref{thm:main1} and \ref{thm:main2} are proved in Section \ref{sec:proof} and Appendix \ref{sec:proof2}, respectively, by using a classical bootstrap argument.